Leythred/HW3/README.md

 # HW3
 ADM Third Homework, group 26

-The repository, alongside the required mandatory files, contains the outputs of the code: the Data folder containing the downloaded html files, the various computed dictionaries and the ranking list of the theoretical question.
+The repository, alongside the required mandatory files, contains the outputs of the code: the csv file containing the dataset scraped from Atlas Obscura, the various computed dictionaries and the ranking list of the theoretical question.